pszemraj/ml4hc-s22-project01/README.md

 This repo primarily aims as a central home for the data processing piece, EDA and analysis, as well as the model training and evaluation.

-## data

-- the easiest way to get the data is from this open-access dropbox [link](https://www.dropbox.com/sh/hwv3msz2mdfxki1/AACOk6t8z6hNfuc3s7xM9K7-a?dl=0) as the CSV files are large.
-This contains both the original datafiles (as provided by the course instructors) and the processed datafiles (reformatted by the `data2torchformat.py` script).
-- TODO: add data download script for local use

 ## Installation

 - for using the repo locally (EDA, analysis) the primary method to install is clone + pip install.